izzziz/izParcel/README.md

 ## Concepts Used

-- Using Static and Dynamic TableViews
+- Using Static and Dynamic TableViews.
-- Implement the Multiple View Controllers : MVC Design Pattern
+- Implement the Multiple View Controllers : MVC Design Pattern.
-- Passing Data between ViewControllers using Protocols and Delegates
+- Passing Data between ViewControllers using unwind segue.
+- Implementing swipe to delete and edit functionality in TableView.